Are you looking for Canon DSLR Cameras Under 750? This article is the result of a search for a good entry-level Canon DSLR for a reasonable price.

 The 6ts, in particular performs and has a feature like it's expensive big brothers, the LCD information panel on top.
 The specs are very impressive on both of these versions:

 You get really sophisticated DSLRs with both the Canon 6ti and 6ts cameras.
-Here is avide from dpreview that illustrates the differences between these two entry-level DSLRs.
+Here is a video from dpreview that illustrates the differences between these two entry-level DSLRs.

-At the time of its release in March of 2013, it was the world's smallest digital SLR camera on the market.
+At the time of its release in March of 2013, the SL1 was the world's smallest digital SLR camera on the market.
 It is significantly smaller and lighter than the Canon t5i.
+Now the SL3, released in 2019, has the advantage of having 6 years of additional technology.

-The SL1 uses the 2nd version of the Hybrid AF focusing system and covers a large majority of the frame.
+The SL3 uses the 2nd version of the Hybrid AF focusing system and covers a large majority of the frame.
 It has continuous auto-focusing and subject tracking in movie mode.
+That means sharper, quicker focusing for you.

 You've got plenty of options-that's for sure.
 I can't give you the one best place to buy your next camera.
 Prices do fluctuate and we all have different shopping preferences too.